makersacademy/CV/README.md

 - BCom Management

 ## Experience
+* __Zopa__, July 2015 - present, Web Developer.
+  - Ruby on Rails web developer working on both the front and back end to turn the current debt collection process into an online web application.
 * __Barings Asset Management__, March 2014 - February 2015, System Test Analyst.
   - End to end testing of their financial systems.
 Worked directly with Business Analysts and Developers providing a quick feedback loop for the test status of new features and bug fixes.
 * __Barclays Bank__, July 2013 - December 2013, Analyst - Contractor.
   - Data analytics writing SQL queries to track sanctioned payments as part of the anti-terrorism program.
 * __Trafigura Ltd__, March 2007 – March 2013, System Tester.
   - Hugely successful time working in agile teams on their commodity trading systems to plan, write and execute tests for each upcoming sprint.
-Responsible for the delivery of test reports, reporting bugs and managing the test process to prevent any bottlenecks of stories.
-Achieved success through attention to detail and open communication to catch bugs early and inform the team so a solution could be found.
-Running the UAT phase and working with stakeholders to ensure live implementation ran successfully to schedule.
+* Further work history on request.
 ## Interests
 - An extreme sport fanatic and a family guy who is very excited and focused to become an outstanding software engineer.
 - Kitesurfing, snowboarding, surfing and more kitesurfing.